 - 54. A Firm shall assign responsibility for each Engagement to an Engagement Partner and shall establish policies and procedures requiring that: - (a) The identity and role of the Engagement Partner are communicated to key members of Client management and those charged with governance; - (b) The Engagement Partner has the appropriate competence, capabilities and authority to perform the role; and - (c) The responsibilities of the Engagement Partner are clearly defined and communicated to that Partner. - 55.
 Policies and procedures may include systems to monitor the workload and availability of Engagement Partners so as to enable these individuals to have sufficient time to adequately discharge their responsibilities. - 56.
-A Firm shall establish policies and procedures to assign appropriate Personnel with the necessary competence and capabilities to: - (a) perform Engagements in accordance with Professional Standards and applicable sc regulatory and legal requirements; and - (b) enable the Firm or Engagement Partners to issue reports that are appropriate in the circumstances. - 57.
-A Firm's assignment of Engagement Teams and the determination of the level of supervision required, include for example, consideration of the Engagement Team's: - Understanding of, and practical experience with, Engagements of a similar nature and complexity through appropriate training and participation; - Understanding of Professional Standards and applicable SC 6 regulatory and legal requirements; - Technical knowledge and expertise, including knowledge of relevant information technology; - Knowledge of relevant industries in which the Clients operate; - Ability to apply professional judgment; and - Understanding SC 14 of the Firm's quality control policies and procedures.
+A Firm shall establish policies and procedures to assign appropriate Personnel with the necessary competence and capabilities to: - (a) Perform Engagements in accordance with Professional Standards and applicable legal and regulatory requirements; and - (b) Enable the Firm or Engagement Partners to issue reports that are appropriate in the circumstances. - 57.
+A Firm's assignment of Engagement Teams and the determination of the level of supervision required, include for example, consideration of the Engagement Team's: - Understanding of, and practical experience with, Engagements of a similar nature and complexity through appropriate training and participation; - Understanding of Professional Standards and applicable legal and regulatory requirements; - Technical knowledge and expertise, including knowledge of relevant information technology; - Knowledge of relevant industries in which the Clients operate; - Ability to apply professional judgement; and - Understanding of the Firm's quality control policies and procedures.